CcubeCommunity/LookOut-2024/README.md

 - N Sangeetha (CyberSecurity)
 - Unnikrishnan Namboothiri E K (Web Dev & App Dev)

-## Interviews

-Towards the last week of September, interviews will be conducted to evaluate your progress.
-Details will be shared later in the group.

 ---

 ## Document created by [@C³ Community](https://github.com/CcubeCommunity)